The Standardization of the Mushaf

 Background

 During the caliphate of 'Uthman ibn 'Affan, conventionally dated to around 25-30 AH (c.
 645-651 CE), a standardized written text of the Qur'an was prepared and disseminated.
 The classical tradition, principally preserved in Sahih al-Bukhari (Kitab Fada'il al-Qur'an) and in Ibn Abi Dawud's Kitab al-Masahif, records two earlier stages: piecemeal writing on diverse materials during the Prophet's lifetime, and a first compilation under Abu Bakr (c.
 12 AH / 633 CE), commissioned through Zayd ibn Thabit after the Battle of Yamama in which a significant number of memorizers were killed.
 That first compilation was kept successively by Abu Bakr, 'Umar, and after 'Umar's death by his daughter Hafsa.
 Under 'Uthman, prompted by reports from Hudhayfa ibn al-Yaman of divergent recitations among soldiers from different regions during a campaign in the Caucasus, a committee, Zayd ibn Thabit, 'Abdullah ibn al-Zubayr, Sa'id ibn al-'As, and 'Abd al-Rahman ibn al-Harith, was tasked with producing an authoritative reference text, using Hafsa's compilation as the base.
 Several identical copies were prepared and dispatched to major garrison cities.
 Variant local written copies were ordered destroyed.
 Modern manuscript scholarship, including study of the early-seventh-century lower text of the Sana'a palimpsest discovered in 1972 and of the early Hijazi codices held in Birmingham, Paris, and Topkapı, broadly supports the early date of the standardization while continuing to refine the picture of regional variation in the first generations of the manuscript tradition.
 This scene depicts the committee's working room at the moment several finished copies are stacked and ready for dispatch.
+The replacement panorama sharpens the visual lesson by making comparison and dispatch easier to read: repeated open codices, anonymous scribes, shelves of manuscript bundles, and the courier bag near the door now carry the scene.
+The focus remains the standardization process itself, not a portrait of the Companions (RA) or a readable sacred text.
+Reviewers should keep the date approximate within the traditional 25-30 AH range.

 What you see